 This course aims to give students a broad overview of World War II, with a deeper knowledge of certain key themes.
-Areas of particular emphasis include military thought, "Blitzkrieg" and "Operational Art," the Battle of France, the Eastern Front campaigns, and the realities of warfare in the Pacific.
+Areas of particular emphasis include military thought, "Blitzkrieg" and "Operational Art," the Battle for France, the Eastern Front campaigns, and the realities of warfare in the Pacific.
 The class also covers such topics as Nazi ideology and the Holocaust.
-Region: Europe or the United States or Africa/Asia/Latin America (can fulfill one category only).
+Region: Europe or the United States or Africa/Asia/Latin America, but only one.